 One specific application of estate planning that deserves special mention is the preservation of assets.
 This can include protection against tax liability and against lawsuits.
 For middle-class and high-net-worth individuals, it is often worth setting up these protections through a will and trust.
 We relish preventing the loss of your assets.

-What Documents are Needed for Estate Planning?
+What Documents are Needed for Starting An Estate Plan?

 As you might suspect, the answer to this question varies widely with the size and complexity of your estate.
 More importantly, it depends on the size and complexity of the goals that you have for the estate.
 Our office has constructed plans for every size of estate, and we have the ability to quickly and cost-effectively create yours.

 Similar to the answer above, probably right now!
 As soon as you have a change in assets or property that you cherish, it’s time to update your estate plan.
 Or update when dependents shift or change.
 We assume that you cherish them—and in the case that you don’t, we can write up a plan that disinherits them.
 We encourage you to discuss and have the update ready to go if you expect the above changes or believe that they are possible.

 Do I Need an Estate Planning Attorney to Start an Estate Plan?

 You can opt-out if you have a small, simple estate with no real estate, no existing conflicts among heirs over the estate and can administer the legal instruments and documents effectively on your own.
 Regardless of small or large estates, having a qualified attorney can guide you through the planning process and eliminate the stress.